Gikoskos/chessgame-cli/README.md

 Needs libncurses to compile.

 Also colors only work on linux.
+(I think?)

 Would recommend to compile through the Makefile if you're on Linux, only after you've installed gcc and libncurses though.